 Mantras are Vedic in origin.
 The teachings of the Vedas consist of various Mantric chants or hymns recognized by different seers or Rishis from the Cosmic Mind.
 Since the Vedas are impersonal and eternal, the exact historical date of the origin of Mantra chanting is hard to arrive at.
 For example, every Mantra in the Vedas, Upanishads and various religious traditions within Hindu religion begin with Om or Aum – the primordial sound, the sound that is said to have its origins at the time of the creation of the cosmos – also referred to as the ‘Big Bang’.

 A mantra is a sound, syllable, word or group of words that are considered capable of “creating transformation” Their use and type varies according to the school and philosophy associated with the mantra.
 Mantras can excite the emotions and give suggestions to the mind.
 Mantras affect both the one who chants them as the one who hears them.
 The word mantra comes from the Sanskrit “mantrana”, which means suggestion or advice.
 Each mantra or word is a sound pattern that suggests to the mind the meanings inherent in it, and the mind immediately responds.
 These words are the Mantras evolved by Sages, Rishis and Yogis who actually prepared them and used them to prove their worth.
-Over the ages these have helped thousands of Sadhaks achieve even that which appeared impossible to them.
-In the Hindu Vedic astrology many astrology believers (Astrologers Sages ) believes in the theory of fate it also advocates that you can make efforts to improve your destiny and counter act your fate by performing various remedies like Mantra japa and charity etc. Given bellow are some of remedies prescribed in the various astrological and other important scriptures for improvement in life.
+Over the ages, these have helped thousands of Sadhaks achieve even that which appeared impossible to them.
+In the Hindu Vedic astrology many astrology believers (Astrologers Sages ) believes in the theory of fate it also advocates that you can make efforts to improve your destiny and counteract your fate by performing various remedies like Mantra japa and charity etc. Given below are some of the remedies prescribed in the various astrological and other important scriptures for improvement in life.

 Mantra – Sadhana is the only means which purifies the heart of a disciples or Sadhak..